-You have access to a wide range of training through TU Education if you are a union representative, health & safety representative or union learning rep.
+You have access to a wide range of training through TUC Education if you are a union representative, health & safety representative or union learning rep.

 The programmes enable you to learn in a friendly, supportive environment and courses are offered flexibly to suit you through a traditional day release model.
 This may be your second chance to learn and a range of learning pathways are on offer, ensuring you can achieve your full potential.